draintips/guide/README.md

 The point is worth re-iterating, for its application to mdBook ...*the very best to* ***really*** **READ** *a book, to* ***really understand its content,*** *is to rewrite it in a manner that is more readable TO YOU and/or contains more annotations and links to supporting content you found useful.*

 We can use AI and LLM to do lots of reading for us; we can speedread thousands of arXiv papers and, NOW, with mdBook, we can/should READ some texts much more thoroughly than we did before.
 For the important References that we need, we continually improve/refactor/update upon any Reference text that we know that we are going to use and rely upon even more in the future.
-# The MINIMAL viable prototype of an mdBook on GitHub Pages
+# MINIMAL viable prototype of mdBook on GH Pages

 For your own sanity, **KEEP your initial MVP simple ... as simple as possible, at first.**